quinfer/quinnference_website/content/teaching/algorthmic trading and investment.md

 	Students should produce an RMarkdown report to produce a html or pdf essay.
 Due end of week 5 submitted electronically via TurnitinUK.

 #### Computer-based practical test (70%)
    - The assessment will be a mixed of computational, theoretical and inferential questions based on all the course material and readings.
 The assessment will be an open-book test, run via the Rstudio Server used throughout the course.
 Students are monitored on the Server and individal users logs are collected and check for collusion.

 ### Assessment protocols

 In both cases it is important to learn how to read and critique academic papers.
 This is a learning process which requires some practice.
 This [link](https://medium.com/ai-saturdays/how-to-read-academic-papers-without-freaking-out-3f7ef43a070f) provide an excellent guide.

 ## References

 Apley, Daniel W., and Jingyu Zhu.
 2020.
 "Visualizing the Effects of Predictor Variables in Black Box Supervised Learning Models."
-Journal of the Royal Statistical Society.
+Journal of the RoyalStatistical Society.
 Series B, Statistical Methodology 82 (4): 1059–86.

 Athey, Susan.
 2017.
 "Beyond Prediction: Using Big Data for Policy Problems."
 Science 355 (6324): 483–85.

 Chen,  Andrew  Y.  (2019).
 "The  Limits  of  p-Hacking:  a  Thought  Experiment,"  Finance and Economics Discussion Series 2019-016.
 Washington:  Board of Governors of the Federal Reserve System, https://doi.org/10.17016/FEDS.2019.016.

 Easley, David, Marcos López de Prado, Maureen O’Hara, and Zhibai Zhang.
 2020.
 "Microstructure in the Machine Age."
 The Review of Financial Studies, July. https://doi.org/10.1093/rfs/hhaa078.

 Easley, David, Marcos M. López de Prado, and Maureen O’Hara.
 2012.
 "Flow Toxicity and Liquidity in a High-Frequency World."
 The Review of Financial Studies 25 (5): 1457–93.

 Efron, B., and R. Tibshirani.
 1991.
 "Statistical Data Analysis in the Computer Age."
 Science 253 (5018): 390–95.

 Efron, Bradley, and Trevor Hastie.
 2016.
 Computer Age Statistical Inference.
 Cambridge University Press.

 Jacquier, Eric, and Nicholas Polson.
 2011.
 "Bayesian Methods In Finance."
 In The Oxford Handbook of Bayesian Econometrics, edited by John Geweke, Gary Koop, and Herman Van Dijk.
 Oxford University Press.

 López de Prado, Marcos.
 2018.
 Advances in Financial Machine Learning.
 John Wiley & Sons.

 ------.
 2019.
 "A Data Science Solution to the Multiple-Testing Crisis in Financial Research."
 The Journal of Financial Data Science, February. https://doi.org/10.3905/jfds.2019.1.099.

 ------.
 2020.
 "Machine Learning for Asset Managers."
 In Elements in Quantitative Finance.
 Cambridge University Press.

 Molnar, C. (2019): "Interpretable Machine Learning: A Guide for Making Black-Box Models Explainable."
 Available at https://christophm.github.io/interpretable-ml-book/

 Štrumbelj, Erik, and Igor Kononenko.
 2014.
 "Explaining Prediction Models and Individual Predictions with Feature Contributions."
 Knowledge and Information Systems 41 (3): 647–65.

 Wasserstein, Ronald L., Allen L. Schirm, and Nicole A. Lazar.
 2019.
 "Moving to a World Beyond ‘p < 0.05.’"
 The American Statistician 73 (sup1): 1–19.